Brettw347/CairnSoftEngFinal_BW_CR_NC_NL/README.md

 4. Enter a username and then click 'Go!' to get started.

 ## System Requirements
 This program is designed to run on a tablet running Windows 11 version 22H2.
+Requires a Java Runtime Environment.

 ## User Stories
 - 'As the Highlanders Industries CEO, I want an application to occupy my clients so that they are not bored while waiting for their meetings.